 Importance of Technology Enhanced Questions

-TEQs or electronic assessments, for that matter, do not take much time for evaluation.
-In fact, evaluation can be offered in real-time also.
+TEQs, or electronic assessments, do not take much time for evaluation.
+In fact, evaluation can be real-time also.

-TEQs are customizable and may be designed to suit a variety of learning objectives.
-They can be embedded in a lesson or put together as a standalone assessment.
+TEQs are customizable and can meet a variety of learning objectives.
+Aptly designed TEQs are embedded into a lesson or put together as a standalone assessment.

-TEQs can be used to model real-world scenarios.
-Since TEQs can capture a student’s response in real time, it makes them useful in the analysis and study of learner behaviour and response.
+TEQs prove to be useful for modeling real-world scenarios.
+Since TEQs can capture a student’s response in real-time, it makes them useful in the analysis and study of learner behavior and response.

 Some Examples of TEQs Employed in Different Subject Areas